 Cemeteries established under the grant program must conform to the standards and guidelines pertaining to site selection, planning and construction prescribed by VA.
 Cemeteries must be operated solely for the burial of service members who die on active duty, veterans, and their eligible spouses and dependent children.
 Any cemetery assisted by a VA grant must be maintained and operated according to the operational standards and measures of the National Cemetery Administration.

 VA's Veterans Cemetery Grant Program is designed to complement VA's 131 national cemeteries across the country.
-The Veterans Cemetery Grants Program helps states, federally recognized tribal governments, or U.S. Territories establish new Veterans cemeteries, expand, or improve existing veterans cemeteries.
-To date, the VA program has helped establish, expand, improve operate and maintain 90 Veterans cemeteries in 45 states and territories including tribal trust lands, Northern Mariana Islands, and Guam, which provided more than 32,000 burials in fiscal year 2013.
-VA has awarded grants totaling more than $566 million.
+The Veterans Cemetery Grants Program helps states, federally recognized tribal governments or U.S. Territories establish new Veterans cemeteries, and expand or improve existing veterans cemeteries.
+To date, the VA program has helped establish, expand, improve, operate and maintain 95 Veterans cemeteries in 47 states and territories including tribal trust lands, Northern Mariana Islands, and Guam, which provided more than 32,000 burials in fiscal year 2014.
+VA has awarded grants totaling more than $617 million.